notwaldorf/notwaldorf.github.com/_posts/2022-09-01-hallucinations.markdown

 ## The (barely scientific) method

 ### Models
-I used the 3 models I have access to:
+I used the 4 models I have access to:
 - [DALL-E](https://openai.com/dall-e-2/), via the OpenAI website
 - [Stable Diffusion](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/stable_diffusion.ipynb), via the collab
-- [MidJourney](https://www.midjourney.com/home/), via their Discord bot.
+- [MidJourney](https://www.midjourney.com/home/), via their Discord bot
 - [DALL-E mini](https://huggingface.co/spaces/dalle-mini/dalle-mini), via the HuggingFace interface.

 I tried to get a Googler to help me run the prompts on [Imagen](https://imagen.research.google/), but I got no bites, so I have no idea how it fits into this story.
-I also decided not to use [DALL-E mini](https://huggingface.co/spaces/dalle-mini/dalle-mini) after the first prompt, because the results were unhinged enough that I didn't think I would find them interesting for this experiment (you'll see).

 ### Cherry-picking outputs
 I cherry-picked 4 images for each model as follows: